 Driving is the best way to reach the Blue Eye and eliminates the need to walk down the 2km path.
 You can rent a car from Saranda or Gjirokaster and be at the Blue Eye in around 40 minutes from Saranda and around an hour from Gjirokaster.
 You take the main highway between the two towns, and you’ll see signs for the Blue Eye, around 22km away from Saranda.

-Once you turn off the main road, you’ll follow a forested road that is unpaved for 2km, and then you can park up.
-You’ll be charged 100 LEK for the car and a 50 LEK per person admission fee.
+Once you turn off the main road, you’ll follow a forested road that is unpaved for 2km, and then you can pull up in a parking spot.
+You’ll be charged 200 LEK for the car and a 50 LEK per person admission fee.

 Get A Taxi To Albania’s Blue Eye